Richard-Ott/WeCode/README.txt

 - RiebeGranger_Cronus_PairedCRN:
 Assuming you have a paired 10Be and 36Cl measurement and know your bedrock OR soil chemistry (fraction of quartz, fraction of calcite, fraction of other insoluble minerals), you can calculate the "real denudation rate".
-The code uses a Markov Chain Monte Carlo approach to solve for the correct denudation rate and enrichment/depletion of minerals in the soil.
+The code uses an optimization algorithm to solve for the correct denudation rate and enrichment/depletion of minerals in the soil.
 The code also estimates the weathering rate based on the given parameters.

 - RiebeGranger_Cronus_SingleCRN: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided, and the overall weathering rate is known.
-It uses a built-in optimization algorithm to find the denudatoin rate.
+It uses a built-in optimization algorithm to find the denudation rate.

 - Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the soil-bedrock interface.
 To solve the equations it uses a the fminsearch